ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

     Note that in interests of brevity, we only illustrated import subsetting (with ``(adds..)`` and  ``hiding (subs..)``) for the unqualified/unaliased case -- while it unambiguously extends to the rest of the cases.

 Semantics of the ``qualified`` keyword
-    It's worth underscoring the effect of the ``qualified`` keyword -- it is strictly negative, as it suppresses population of the top level of the namespace.
+    It's worth underscoring the effect of the ``qualified`` keyword in the non-extended language -- it is strictly negative, as it suppresses population of the top level of the namespace.
+With this understanding, one could (hypothetically) say that:

+    1. it's a misnomer, and should be called ``qualified-only`` instead, and
+    2. a more consistent name for the ``as`` keyword could be ``qualified-as``.

 Proposed change
 ^^^^^^^^^^^^^^^